Rivermate | Austria flag

 Individual Tax Incentives

-• Value Added Tax (VAT) Exemption for Small Businesses: From January 1, 2025, small businesses established in other EU member states can utilize the VAT exemption in Austria under certain conditions.
+• Value Added Tax (VAT) Exemption for Small Businesses: As of January 1, 2025, small businesses established in other EU Member States can utilize the VAT exemption in Austria under certain conditions.

-• Taxpayers can claim relief from Austrian withholding taxes under double tax conventions through relief-at-source or refund procedures.
+• Double Tax Conventions: Relief from Austrian withholding taxes is available under applicable double tax conventions through either relief at source or refund procedures.

 Rivermate | A 3d rendering of earth